ehsonraza1/Your-Breaking-News/README.md

 ## Tests

-Test Case 1 - When I search for article in the search box, I should atleast get 3 News results for 3 different news sources
+Test Case 1 - When I search for article in the search box, I should atleast get 3 News results for 3 different news sources.

-Test Case 2 - When I click on hyperlinks/Tags on top of the page for the current events, the website should show 3 news article results from 3 different news sources
+Test Case 2 - When I click on hyperlinks/tags on top of the page for the current events, the website should show 3 news article results from 3 different news sources.